Week 20: #52 Ancestors – Another Language

 In this case, the journey of discovery took a couple years and included a trip to Milwaukee, Wisconsin.

-Carl Heinrich Gasow and his wife, Dorethea, emigrated from the Mecklenburg region of Germany in May 1856 and settled in the city of Milwaukee, along with their three daughters.2,3 When the family arrived at Castle Garden, only Carl was recorded, giving his occupation as gentleman’s servant.4 He and Dorethea had two more children, born in Milwaukee prior to Charlie.5
+Carl Heinrich Gaszow and his wife, Dorothea, emigrated from the Mecklenburg region of Germany in May 1856 and settled in the city of Milwaukee, along with their three daughters.2,3 When the family arrived at Castle Garden, only Carl was recorded, giving his occupation as gentleman’s servant.4 He and Dorothea had two more children, born in Milwaukee prior to Charlie.5

 Because they settled in a German-speaking section of the city, it’s probable that Carl spoke only his native tongue during the brief time he lived there.

 Mecklenburg Colony Milwaukee, the area where the Gasow family lived.
-(Courtesy Milwaukee Historical Society)
+(Courtesy Milwaukee County Historical Society)

-The Gasow family was affiliated with Trinity Lutheran Church, and that is where I finally found records for Carl’s death and Charles’ birth/baptism.
+The Gaszow family was affiliated with Trinity Lutheran Church, and that is where I finally found records for Carl’s death and Charles’ birth/baptism.
 Volunteers at the church gave me the volume and page numbers for the records.
 I had to request copies of the actual records from Concordia Historical Institute, Department of Archives and History in St. Louis, Missouri.
-Of course, the problem then would be reading the copies – they would be in German!
+Of course, the problem then would be reading the copies – they would be in German script!

 Unfortunately, Concordia did not have the volume containing Carl’s funeral record.
 They did have the birth/baptism record, and to my delight and relief, they even provided a translation!
 They also provided a bit of historical context regarding the baptism, in which the child was given all the names of the sponsors/godparents.